etruel/wpematico/readme.txt

 * Tweaks on images processing and parsers.
 * Fixes untranslatable tabs in help of campaigns list.
 * Fixes some PHP notices on campaign edit.
-* Fixes an issue in Error Handler.
+* Fixes an issue in the Error Handler.
 * **NOTE: Highly recommended to test it in development ambients before update**

 = 1.9 Jan 31, 2018 =